|

 Aubrey’s

-Lives are unfinished history incarnate: even
+Brief Lives are unfinished history incarnate: even

 in this copious array of notes towards biography, he leaves blanks that